CSS Excellence in Teaching Award (2012)

 - BSc, Environmental Biology, Specialization, University of Alberta, 1996

-- GEOG 101: The Natural Environment
+- GEO 101: The Natural Environment

-- GEOG 309: Introduction to Biogeography
+- GEO 309: Introduction to Biogeography

-- GEOG 750: Research Seminar: Biogeography
+- GEO 750: Research Seminar: Biogeography

 Geographers have a large and integrative role to play in helping to solve some of the larger issues that face humankind such as climate change and its impacts.
 In the Beilman Lab we conduct field and laboratory investigations to better understand long-term terrestrial ecosystem response to global change.
 We have a keen interest in the carbon cycle, and love to measure stocks, fluxes, and different kinds of carbon (13C, 14C).
 Recent field campaigns have taken us to Kamchatka, Russia, the western Canadian Arctic, and the Antarctic Peninsula as well as around the Hawaiian Islands.